 7.)
-You or your kids may develop PTSD and anxiety.
+You or your kids may develop PTSD, anxiety, and/or depression.
 Seek a professional abuse recovery therapist, if at all possible.

 8.)
 Just because he was abusive, doesn’t mean that you won’t mourn the relationship and especially the good memories.
 You may even wish to go back to that time when things seemed perfect.
 You will go through the phases of grief because it’s a death of the marriage, the lifetime commitment, and your future hopes and dreams.
 This is all normal, and you need to go through it before you will be able to move on.
 You may also be mourning the person you thought he was – knowing now of the reality of who he really is or what he became.

 9.)
-Once you are free from the “fog” you may blame yourself for things.
+Once you’re free from the “fog” you may blame yourself for things.
 For staying so long.
 For your part in the abuse cycle.
 It’s not your fault!!

 But maybe you returned evil for evil at times – just wanting him to see how he was acting or in your frustration.
 Or enabling the abuse to continue.
 Lacking boundaries.
 Not seeing the red flags.
 You may be hard on yourself.
 But remind yourself… “you only wanted equality.”
 In your healing, evaluating your own life choices, your own mistakes, and how you became the target of an abuser will help you move forward to healthier relationships.